 During the winter months, a hot cup of bone broth can warm you up while hydrating you and giving you a nutrition boost.
-It’s also perfect to have around for making delicious soups, rice dishes, or just about anything else that you might use water or store bought broth in.
+It's also perfect to have around for making delicious soups, rice dishes, or just about anything else that you might use water or store-bought broth.
 A hot cup of bone broth will warm you up, rehydrate and deliver needed protein after a winter run.
 You can also use it as stock for making soup, rice, stuffing and other dishes.

-This bone broth cooks slow and low for a long time to extract all the nutrients and flavors.
-It’s important to cool the broth as quickly as possible.
+This bone broth cooks slow and low for a long time to extract all the nutrients and flavors from the ingredients and leftover chicken bones.
+It's important to cool the broth as quickly as possible.
 You can add a few cups of ice cubes to the finished broth, then put the bowl in a larger bowl filled with ice before placing in the refrigerator.

 - 1 chicken carcass can use rotisserie chicken, roughly chopped